jesusjimsa/Tweetmac-widget/README.md

-# Tweet widget
+# Tweetmac widget
 Twitter Widget for the Notification Center in macOS.
-Will probably use another name when I think about one better than Tweet widget.
+Will probably use another name when I think about one better than Tweetmac widget.